daanw-cegeka/versionstream/README.md

 when the next version comes along.
 Otherwise, we can also manually "resend" the missing data.

+A fun way where this can be used is in online games.
+Every pawn and every dice can be an Entity.
+The clients connect to the server and poll for state updates.
+When a client loses the connection, it can easily reconnect and continue where it left off.
+Polling sounds stupid, but this is actually how SQS on AWS works.

 ### Caching HTTP calls
 Because the versions are immutable, we can take advantage of the caching facilities of HTTP.